timoadam/timoadam.github.io/_pages/about.md

 My research focuses on the following topics:

-- Hidden Markov models and their extensions.
+- Hidden Markov models (HMMs) and their extensions.
 - Non-parametric modelling techniques, particularly based on penalised B-splines.
 - Statistical software development in R.
 - Applications in ecology and economics.